naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 Police Bot 3: We're saved!

-[6 more Police Bots parachutes from the helicopter above, all towards the spot where the 4 Police Bots are]
+%6 more Police Bots parachutes from the helicopter above, all towards the spot where the 4 Police Bots are!

 MagmaAnnoyed: Parachuting pirates...?!